 There’s a couple reasons for this.

-Most of my current decision making process involves checking the Storm Prediction Center’s (SPC) “Convective Outlook” page and picking a “soft” chase target the night before, then confirming it the next morning on the new update.
-Originally, that was pretty much it!
+I used to mostly check the Storm Prediction Center’s (SPC) “Convective Outlook” page and pick a “soft” chase target the night before, then check it the next morning with the new update.

 Everyone was new to this hobby at one point.
 I’m using the tools and information available and understandable to me to facilitate my hobby and get better.
 Don’t most other hobbies work like this?